 There are two major types of software wallet: full and light.

-Full wallets such, as Bitcoin Core, download the entire Bitcoin blockchain when first run, a process which takes between hours and days, depending on internet connection speed.
-By default, full wallets save the ever-expanding blockchain to the hard drive, although a limit may be set on how much data to store.
+Full wallets such, as Bitcoin Core, will download the entire Bitcoin blockchain when first run, a process which takes between hours and days, depending on internet connection speed.
+By default, full wallets save the ever-expanding blockchain to the hard drive, although a limit, known as pruning, may be set on how much data to store.
 Full wallets pull blockchain data from multiple network peers, which virtually ensures that they receive accurate information.

 Light wallets, such as Electrum, don’t download and sync the blockchain but rather rely on remote servers to do so.
-This saves time and hard drive space but does introduce a degree of trust in the server’s accuracy.
+This saves time and hard drive space but does introduce a degree of trust in the server’s accuracy and honesty.
 The server will also learn which addresses the light wallet monitors and so be able to deduce the wallet’s balance.
 As far as we’re aware, reputable light wallets have yet to suffer any significant loss of funds through receiving false information from malicious server.
-Nevertheless, such wallets are considered less secure than full wallets.
+Nevertheless, such wallets are considered less secure than full wallets as they do expose some of your crypto activity.

 Storing coins in a software wallet largely eliminates custodial risk.
 However, two significant threats remain: user error and malware.